How to get involved with Hunger Action Month

 Facts about hunger in America

-Every community in America has families that struggle with hunger.
+Every community in America has families that experience hunger.
 This Hunger Action Month, learn more about hunger in America.

 - Each year, millions of people in America face hunger.
 The coronavirus pandemic has caused even more families to struggle.
-We estimate that 54 million people may be food insecure in 2020, including 18 million children.
+We estimate that 42 million people may be food insecure due to the pandemic, including 13 million children.

 - The pandemic has caused more families to seek help from food banks in the Feeding America network.
-Food banks estimate that 4 in 10 people visiting a food bank now need a sisstance as a result of COVID-19.
+Food banks estimate that 4 in 10 people visiting a food bank now need assistance as a result of COVID-19.

 - Experiencing hunger during childhood can have a life-long impact on your mental and physical health and educational achievement.